The Biggest Gamble of Your Life

 The realtor/bank/buying agent represent a triangle of safety.
-Licensed TREB or REBGV Realtors don’t just handle the paperwork, they’re looking out for your best interests.
+Licensed Realtors don’t just handle the paperwork, they’re looking out for your best interests.

 If you’re considering buying a property, there’s way more risk.
-The Toronto market is hot and its a buying frenzy via the MLS.
+The housing market has more listings, but are there homes that make a good purchase.
+There’s a lot of buyers ready to jump off the fence and buy because housing stock is limited.
 You could be buying into something horrible with pitfalls you didn’t even know existed.
 And we’re talking way more than knob and tube wiring, wood rot, and cracked foundations.

 You’re on Your Own – Hope it All Works Out Okay